danbev/learning-knative/README.md

 ```
 The `ClusterIP` is assigned by a controller manager for this service.
 This will
 be unique across the whole cluster.
 This can also be a dns name.
-So you can have applications point to the cluster ip and even if the underlying
+So you can have applications point to the ClusterIP and even if the underlying
 target pods are moved/scaled they will still continue to work.
 There is really
-nothing behind the clusterid, like there is no container or anything like that.
+nothing behind the ClusterIP, like there is no container or anything like that.
 Instead the cluster ip is a target for iptables.
 So when a packet destined for
 the cluster ip address it will get routed by iptables to the actual pods that
 implement that service.

 Kubeproxy will watch for services and endpoints and update iptables on that worker
 node.
 So if an endpoint is removed iptables can be updated to remove that entry.